66shayan/66shayan.github.io/_posts/2021-11-30-waterfall-budgeting-performance-marketing.md

 channels based on their efficiency.

-Basically, You will spend your Budget on your **best channeluntil it has the ability to produce customers or users with a certain CPA**.
+Basically, **You will spend your Budget on your best channel until it has the ability to produce customers and capture all the demand within our CPA goal**.
 Even if it requires all the budget.
-Only when the channel is at full capacity, and you can no longer get new users with logical CPA you will start spending on the second channel.
-And then thirsd and forth channel...
+Only when the channel is at full capacity and you can no longer get new users with our desired CPA, you will start spending on the second channel.
+And then third and forth channel...

 You get the idea.
 What Budgeting Model you use for your Digital Media Buying?